Uranium-233: History

+The fissile properties of uranium-233 were established at the University of California, Berkeley during 1941 and early 1942 by Glenn T. Seaborg, John W. Gofman and Raymond W. Stoughton, who showed that the isotope undergoes fission with slow neutrons and was therefore a potential nuclear fuel.
+Their report was mailed to the Uranium Committee in Washington on 14 April 1942, but wartime secrecy kept the work from open publication until 1947, when an abridged version appeared in Physical Review.

 In 1946, the public first became informed of uranium-233 bred from thorium as "a third available source of nuclear energy and atom bombs" (in addition to uranium-235 and plutonium-239), following a United Nations report and a speech by Glenn T. Seaborg.

 The United States produced, over the course of the Cold War, approximately 2 metric tons of uranium-233, in varying levels of chemical and isotopic purity.
 These were produced at the Hanford Site and Savannah River Site in reactors that were designed for the production of plutonium-239.

 Nuclear fuel

-Uranium-233 has been used as a fuel in several different reactor types, and is proposed as a fuel for several new designs (see thorium fuel cycle), all of which breed it from thorium.
+Uranium-233 has been used as fuel in several reactor types and has been proposed for use in new designs.
 Uranium-233 can be bred in either fast reactors or thermal reactors, unlike the uranium-238-based fuel cycles which require the superior neutron economy of a fast reactor in order to breed plutonium, that is, to produce more fissile material than is consumed.

+In 1968, the Molten-Salt Reactor Experiment at Oak Ridge became the first reactor to operate on uranium-233.

 The long-term strategy of the nuclear power program of India, which has substantial thorium reserves, is to move to a nuclear program breeding uranium-233 from thorium feedstock.

 Energy released

-The fission of one atom of uranium-233 generates 197.9 MeV = 3.171·10^{−11} J (i.e. 19.09 TJ/mol = 81.95 TJ/kg = 22764 MWh/kg that is 1.8 million times more than the same mass of diesel).
+The average energy released per fission of uranium-233 is about 197.9 MeV = 3.171·10^{−11} J (i.e. 19.09 TJ/mol = 81.95 TJ/kg = 22764 MWh/kg that is 1.8 million times more than the same mass of diesel).